 In Paris, France, boulangeries (or bread bakeries) are famous for their expertise in the art of making bread.
-You can certainly find these establishments in almost every nook and cranny in the streets of Paris.
-They offer a wide variety of bread selections, not just the worldwide renowned baguette.
+The French consume bread on a daily basis.
+You can find a boulangerie on almost every street in Paris and certainly in every neighborhood!
+Boulangeries offer a wide variety of bread selections, pastries, sandwiches, and quick bites – not just the worldwide renowned baguette.

-The way of making the ever so popular baguettes and even croissants have been honed for several decades and the French have not lost their touch.
+The savoir-faire of making fresh baguettes and croissants has been honed for several decades and the French have not lost their touch.
 Throughout the years, they have learned many different recipes for certain types of bread.

-Take some time to visit some of these boulangeries in Paris.
-You’ll never know when one might just be your favorite.
+Take some time to visit some of these amazing boulangeries in Paris.
+We are sure that one will become your new favorite!

 If you’re ever in Paris, be sure to stop by Aki Boulangerie.
 It’s a small, unassuming bakery, but the pastries are some of the best I’ve ever had.
 The bread is always fresh and fluffy, and the fillings are always bursting with flavor.
 I always get the chocolate croissant – it’s my favorite – but they also have a great selection of savory options.
 If you’re looking for a quick bite or a place to sit and relax, Aki Boulangerie is definitely worth checking out.

-This bakery-patisserie shop explores its creativity in the spectrum of tradition and originality.
+The BO&MIE bakery-patisserie shop explores its creativity in the spectrum of tradition and originality.
 They offer viennoiseries, pastries, and bread of different kinds.
 The interior has a modern and elegant feel to it so the ambiance is very relaxing to dine in.
 Their creations are offered at a very reasonable price.
-The waiting time in line is not that long but still, plan ahead.
+Get there early as morning lines can be long!

-This is Chef Olivier Haustraete’s only pastry shop, inspired by Japanese flavors due to the time he spent working under Chef Alain Ducasse in Tokyo.
-Their selection includes choux (cream puffs), tartes, eclairs and many more.
-He integrates the aforementioned Japanese flavors such as yuzu, bean paste, sansho pepper, and roasted malt into his creations.
-Amazingly, he creates at least 2 new products and flavors each month so your visits might not be the same as the last.
+This is Chef Olivier Haustraete’s Parisian pastry shop, inspired by Japanese flavors due to the time he spent working under Chef Alain Ducasse in Tokyo.
+Their selection includes choux (cream puffs), tarts, eclairs, and many more.
+This French fusion bakery integrates the aforementioned Japanese flavors such as yuzu, bean paste, sansho pepper, and roasted malt into his creations.
+Amazingly, 2 new products and flavors are created each month by Boulangerie Bo so your visits might not be the same as the last.

 Du Pain et Des Idées